-Chad, with a population of 17,723,315, is ranked 65th in the world, just behind Ecuador.
+As of 2024, Chad has a population of about 20.3 million, ranking among the world’s 70 most populous countries.
 Located in Central Africa, Chad covers a total area of 1,284,000 square kilometers, ranking 20th globally, just behind Peru.

-It lags behind Liberia, with a GDP per capita of $754.53.
-Despite facing economic challenges, Chad continues to strive for growth and development in various sectors to improve its economic standing on the global stage.
+Despite facing economic challenges, Chad continues to strive for growth and development across its economic sectors.

 What are the economic activities of Chad?